martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 of extending the function's environment with a binding of the parameters (taken from the function value) to the arguments (taken from the operand stack), both in reverse order.

+This evaluator is "iterative" in the sense that it runs in a simple loop of the interpreting program.
+However, every function call wraps the current continuation into a thunk to save the current environment, which consumes memory.
+The next evaluator distinguishes *tail calls*, for whose evaluation no memory is needed and thereby achieves constant space consumption for iterative processes.

 In order to provide bindings for predeclared names, the function `parse_and_evaluate` uses `the_global_environment` from the previous post as its initial environment.
 ``` js